piceaTech/node-gitlab-2-github/README.md

 #### transfer.milestones

-If this is set to true (default) then the migration process will transfer milestones.
+If this is set to `true` (default) then the migration process will transfer milestones.

 #### transfer.labels

-If this is set to true (default) then the migration process will transfer labels.
+If this is set to `true` (default) then the migration process will transfer labels.

 #### transfer.issues

-If this is set to true (default) then the migration process will transfer issues.
+If this is set to `true` (default) then the migration process will transfer issues.

 #### transfer.mergeRequests

-If this is set to true (default) then the migration process will transfer merge requests.
+If this is set to `true` (default) then the migration process will transfer merge requests.

 #### transfer.releases

-If this is set to true (default) then the migration process will transfer releases.
+If this is set to `true` (default) then the migration process will transfer releases.
 Note that github api for releases is limited and hence this will only transfer the title and description of the releases and add them to github in chronological order, but it would not preserve the original release dates, nor transfer artefacts or assets.

 ### dryRun

-As default it is set to false.
+As default it is set to `false`.
 Doesn't fire the requests to github api and only does the work on the gitlab side to test for wonky cases before using up api-calls

 ### exportUsers

-If this is set to true (default is false) then a file called "users.txt" wil be created containing all usernames that contributed to the repository.
+If this is set to `true` (default is `false`) then a file called "users.txt" wil be created containing all usernames that contributed to the repository.
 You can use this with dryRun when you need to map users for the migration, but you do not know all the source usernames.

 ### useIssueImportAPI

-Set to true (default) to enable using the [GitHub preview API for importing issues](https://gist.github.com/jonmagic/5282384165e0f86ef105).
+Set to `true` (default) to enable using the [GitHub preview API for importing issues](https://gist.github.com/jonmagic/5282384165e0f86ef105).
 This allows setting the date for issues and comments instead of inserting an additional line in the body.

 ### usePlaceholderIssuesForMissingIssues

-If this is set to true (default) then the migration process will automatically create empty dummy issues for every 'missing' GitLab issue (if you deleted a GitLab issue for example).
+If this is set to `true` (default) then the migration process will automatically create empty dummy issues for every 'missing' GitLab issue (if you deleted a GitLab issue for example).
 Those issues will be closed on Github and they ensure that the issue ids stay the same on both GitLab and Github.

 #### usePlaceholderMilestonesForMissingMilestones

-If this is set to true (default) then the migration process will automatically create empty dummy milestones for every 'missing' GitLab milestone (if you deleted a GitLab milestone for example).
+If this is set to `true` (default) then the migration process will automatically create empty dummy milestones for every 'missing' GitLab milestone (if you deleted a GitLab milestone for example).
 Those milestones will be closed on Github and they ensure that the milestone ids stay the same on both GitLab and Github.

 #### useReplacementIssuesForCreationFails

-If this is set to true (default) then the migration process will automatically create so called "replacement-issues" for every issue where the migration fails.
+If this is set to `true` (default) then the migration process will automatically create so called "replacement-issues" for every issue where the migration fails.
 This replacement issue will be exactly the same, but the original description will be lost.
 In the future, the description of the replacement issue will also contain a link to the original issue on GitLab.
 This way, users who still have access to the GitLab repository can still view its content.
 However, this is still an open task.
 (TODO)

 It would of course be better to find the cause for migration fails, so that no replacement issues would be needed.
 Finding the cause together with a retry-mechanism would be optimal, and will maybe come in the future - currently the replacement-issue-mechanism helps to keep things in order.

 ### useIssuesForAllMergeRequests

-If this is set to true (default is false) then all merge requests will be migrated as GitHub issues (rather than pull requests).
+If this is set to `true` (default is `false`) then all merge requests will be migrated as GitHub issues (rather than pull requests).
 This can be used to sidestep the problem where pull requests are rejected by GitHub if the feature branch no longer exists or has been merged.

 ### filterByLabel